86challenge/rules/rules.typ

   + *Safety*
     + Any safety device may be used.
-    + Cars equipped with a full aftermarket safety system (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.) are allowed, as long as total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
-The car will need to be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.
+    + Cars may be equipped with aftermarket safety systems (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.), as long as total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
+Removing interior trim is allowed only as necessary to install the safety systems.
+The car must be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.

   + *Misc*
     + Braking upgrades are allowed.
     + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc).
-    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk) or removal of parts allowed.
+    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk).
-    + Removal of spare tire, floor mats, and tools is allowed.
+    + Removal of parts is prohibited, except the following: spare tire, floor mats, and included tools.
     + OEM-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving.
     + Non-OEM cat-back exhaust with a weight greater than 32 lbs #highlight[or axle-back with a weight greater than 19 lbs] is allowed (removal of any catalyst is prohibited).

-+ #heading[GT Radial Street Class]
++ #heading[GT~Radial Street Class]
   _Allows moderate modification flexibility and balances competition between generations through Modification Points.
-Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._
+Participants are eligible for GT~Radial Championship Cash Prizes and GT~Radial Tire Contingency._

   + Drivers are allotted 3 #link(<mods>)[Modification Points].